exploratoria/exploratoria.github.io/cookbook/doc-view/readme.md

 ## Concept

-* Provide a very simple JavaScript HTML web page and Markdown file viewer and menu script
+* Provide a very simple JavaScript viewer for HTML web pages, Markdown files and other file formats along with a menu for selecting files
 * Menu is always visible

 ## Features